ImperialCollegeLondon/RSEBlog/docs/posts/design_patterns.md

 resulting in code that is difficult, if not impossible, to maintain.

 In the following, we first describe UML diagrams and how they are used to plan and visualise software architecture before coding itself.
 This is then followed by the definition and implementation of the Strategy pattern.
-We conclude this article with a practical implementation of pricing European options, ending with a discussion.
+We conclude this article with a practical implementation of pricing European options and introduce a description of the financial contracts as we progress.
+A discussion then concludes this post.

 <!-- more -->